Vabhayv/python_day_1.0/README.md

 # python_day_1.0
-Hello, from today I will upload python programs , what I'll learn day by day.
+# Hello, from today I will upload python programs , what I'll learn day by day.
+print ('Hello World!')